raquentin/raquentin.github.io/content/index.md

   - [a domain-specific language for web requests](https://github.com/raquentin/raquest),
   - [the Gleam language and related libraries](https://github.com/gleam-lang/gleam).

-I've recently began touching grass and am largely inactive in open-source.
 My email is firstname at domain dot tld.